 Which Should I Choose, Annulment or Divorce?

 If you’re thinking about ending your marriage, you may want to consider seeking an annulment instead of a divorce.
 But how are these two methods different?
 Why might you choose one over the other?
 What are the requirements for annulling a marriage in Utah?
-West Valley City divorce attorney Darwin Overson explains everything you need to know to start weighing your options.
+Salt Lake City divorce attorney Darwin Overson of Overson Law, PLLC explains everything you need to know to start weighing your options.

 In many ways, divorce and annulment are very similar.
 Both formally and legally terminate a marriage.
 Both begin when the plaintiff spouse files a complaint, which must be answered by the respondent spouse at the risk of a default judgment.
 Both involve separating each spouse’s possessions, income, assets, and property.
 On the surface, it seems as though there is very little difference between divorce and annulment at all.

 However, closer scrutiny reveals some hugely important differences between these two methods of dissolving a marriage.
-Annulment is arguably more thorough than divorce, because while divorce simply ends a marriage, annulment goes even further by working retroactively.
+Annulment is arguably more thorough than divorce.
+While divorce simply ends a marriage, annulment goes even further by working retroactively.
 If you get an annulment, not only will your marriage end — it will be as if it never existed in the first place.
 In other words, your marriage is considered “void.”

 Perhaps needless to say, this arrangement has some powerful legal implications for the treatment of your property.
 Since annulment effectively erases marriage, there can be no marital estate, meaning property is not divided between spouses as it would be in a traditional divorce.
 Instead, the court handling the annulment will attempt to determine which property originally belonged to which spouse, with the goal of returning property to its original owner.